Effective June 1, 2022

 In summary, CaseLines shall be used for all criminal events except for the following events:

 - Trial Readiness Court;

 - TBST matters.

 Release of Orders and Endorsements

 Where an event was heard using CaseLines, court staff may release orders and endorsements to the parties by uploading them to CaseLines instead of sending them by e-mail, subject to any direction from the presiding judicial official.

 When orders and endorsements are released and updated to CaseLines, the parties will receive notification that CaseLines has been updated.
 Parties can then obtain these documents by accessing the Orders and Endorsements sub-bundle in CaseLines.
 In some cases, where the court has reserved, the presiding judge may also send a copy of the reasons or endorsement to the parties via email.

-Parties must comply with the current practice direction regarding Province Wide Practice Direction in Criminal proceedings:
+Parties must comply with the current practice direction in the Consolidated Provincial Practice Direction in Criminal Proceedings.

 Dated: June 1, 2022